Emergency Response Division

 Response: SSCs and the Seattle Team

 When spills occur, NOAA Scientific Support Coordinators (SSCs) coordinate scientific information and provide critical information to the FOSC.
-A multidisciplinary team of ERD scientists, that includes oceanographers, modelers, biologists, chemists, and geologists, are based in Seattle and support the SSCs during spill events, as well as for drills, exercises, and contingency planning.
+A multidisciplinary team of ERD scientists, including oceanographers, modelers, biologists, chemists, and geologists, are based in Seattle and support the SSCs during spill events, as well as for drills, exercises, and contingency planning.
 SSCs are strategically located around the country, often within U.S. Coast Guard (USCG) offices, effectively providing local services to a range of users in public and private sectors.
 ERD services include:

 - Supporting emergency response activities